janmechtel/schema-bridge/README.md

 - [X] show a diff between transformation output and target
 - [X] refactor the diff editor into it's own component

+- [ ] visual mapping (without editing)
+    - [X] show a list of source & target fields
+    - show a list of transformation fields  - how to parse the jsonata expression
+    - show a table with 3 columns "source" "target" "transformation"
-- [ ] visual mapping (without editing) - show a table, highlight back to the code areas? can everything stay in one line?
+    - selecting a row highlights back to the code edit areas? can everything stay in one line?

 - [ ] register [jsonata as language](https://github.com/jsonata-js/jsonata-exerciser/blob/master/src/jsonataMode.js)